curv3d/curv/docs/Colour_Atlas.rst

 By default, image files are assumed to contain sRGB encoding.
 The colour values are automatically converted to linear RGB.
 So when you query an image file's colour function, you get linear RGB.

+You can import a grayscale image that is to be interpreted as a scalar field in the range [0...1].
+(See "colour gradients".)
+No gamma correction is applied.

 Translucent Shapes
 ==================